NoNotNotes/Yuubi/content/CMPA/Perioperative Nursing.md

 3. **Non-Critical**: used for items coming into contact with intact skin and mucous membranes.
 This requires **intermediate-level to low-level disinfection**.
 ### Principles of Sterile Technique
 1. Only sterile items are used within the sterile field.
 If in doubt of integrity, consider an item unsterile.
 2. Sterile personnel are gowned and gloved.
 Gowns are only sterile from the **level of the shoulder to the waist**.
 The back is considered unsterile.
+The sleeves are only considered sterile up to two inches above the elbow.
 3. Tables are sterile **only at table level**.
 The level of the table should not be changed too frequently.
 4. Sterile personnel touch only sterile items or areas; unsterile personnel touch only unsterile items or areas.
 5. Unsterile personnel **avoid reaching over** the sterile field and sterile personnel avoid leaning over an unsterile area.